moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 * Version: this MUST be the version of WMF to which the media packaging and catalog serialization conforms.

 * Track count:
 The number of tracks described by the catalog.
-A catalog SHOULD describe at least 1 track.
+A catalog describing 0 tracks is a signal to the WMF client that the publishing session is complete.

 Each track is described by a track descriptor with the format: